fresheneesz/TordlWalletProtocols/README.md

 ## Release Notes

+* v0.4.1 (Unreleased)
+  * Errata: None.
+  * Upgrade Guidance: No changes needed.
+  * Other Changes:
+    * Improved recovery steps
+    * Releases will now contain html rather than markdown files.
-* v0.4 - First Release
+* v0.4.0 - First Release
   * Errata: N/A
   * Upgrade Guidance: N/A
   * Other Changes: N/A